— New stock added —

 The Isle of Canna’s only local stamp issue, produced in 1958 and depicting two of the island’s most distinctive features – Compass Hill, and a pair of the Manx shearwaters that breed there.

 The stamp is denominated as “two shearwaters” – in the style of Lundy with its puffins – and was sold for 1d.
+As illustrated in this tweet, the perforation of this issue was quite rudimentary, so the stamps do vary slightly in their size and cropping.

 U/M / Unmounted Mint / MNH / Mint Never Hinged.